 Final word from Sportdoctorlondon about the Tenex Procedure UK

-The TENEX procedure offers an innovative solution for chronic tendonitis patients unresponsive to other treatments.
+The TENEX procedure offers an innovative solution for patients with chronic tendonitis who are unresponsive to other treatments.
 Its precision targeting, minimal invasiveness, and faster recovery time make it an attractive alternative to traditional surgery.
 However, a thorough evaluation by a sports doctor is essential to determine if this procedure is correct for you.

-Dr Masci performs the Tenex procedure UK for select upper and lower limb tendonitis cases that have failed conservative management and other interventions, including shockwave and injections.
+Dr Masci performs the Tenex procedure in the UK for select cases of upper and lower limb tendonitis that have failed conservative management and other interventions, including shockwave therapy and injections.